Prag8855/aab/content/guides/adhd-berlin-germany.md

 During your first appointment, your psychiatrist will see if you have ADHD, and how it affects your life.
 They will decide if you need therapy or medication for it.

 **Your psychiatrist will only prescribe ADHD medication if it's necessary.** German doctors are very careful about prescribing medication.
-They might want to try therapy and other methods first.
+They might want to try therapy and other cheaper methods first.
 Medication has side effects, so they try softer approaches first.
 You might find this frustrating, but you must be patient.

 They might measure your brain activity with an [Electroencephalogram](https://www.nhs.uk/conditions/electroencephalogram/) (EEG).
 Not all psychiatrists do it.